faridnj8/faridnj_portfolio/ERC.md

 •	Served as the primary technician for robotic arm disassembly and reassembly during competition phases.

-2024 Event (Sub-team Lead, Chassis Design):
+2024 Event in Krakow, Poland (Sub-team Lead, Chassis Design):
 •	Led a small sub team (2 members) to evolve and improve the previous year’s design, focusing on increased modularity for easier maintenance and upgrades.

 •	Directed redesign of the chassis to accommodate a larger footprint for improved thermal control and integration of new components such as an upgraded robotic arm and communications tower.